geneichinose/Practical_Application_Assignment_17.1/README.md

 **Business Objectives:**

 Direct marketing campaigns are an inexpensive means to increase sales; however, the performance of direct phone marketing is largely unknown.

-In addition to performance, more information is need for improvement in efficiency of direct phone marketing.
-The goal is to examine the peformance of multiple classifier methods and find the one that returns the best metrics.
+The first objective is to build multiple classifier methods that will predict whether a customer contact over the phone will result in a sale of banking deposit products.
+The features used to train the classifier methods is from a Portugal dataset used in a previous study by Moro and Laureano.
+The goal is to examine the performance of multiple classifier methods based on a set of metrics.

-In this situation, there is a low cost or penalty for type-I errors i.e., false alarms.
-In this case we're targeting customers with phone calls who are likely to already purchase products.
+The metrics used in this study is based two types of errors.
+There is a low cost or penalty for type-I errors i.e., false alarms.
+In this case we're targeting customers with phone calls who are likely to already purchase banking products.
 This is inefficient and maximizing precision will reduce costs and being a nuisance to buying customers.
-Type-II errors or missed detections is more detremental due to missing sales oppurtunities that would help.
+Type-II errors or missed detections is more detrimental due to missing sales opportunities.
 Here we wish to maximize recall score.
-Since there is a large class imbalance, accuracy score is not the best metric given that most of the feature space is of the class 0 or 'no sale'.
-We therefore optimize for maximum f1-score (combination of recall and precision) but utimately also want to pick methods that optimize recall.
+Since there is a large class imbalance, accuracy score is not the best metric given that most of the feature space is of the class 0 or 'no sale', i.e., good at predicting false-positives but not at true-positives.
+We therefore optimize for maximum f1-score (a combination of recall and precision) but ultimately also want to pick methods that optimize recall in addition to other metrics.

-Besides comparing the performance of the classifiers, we also wish to analize the imporatnce of the features and provide some interpretation so to improve the efficiency for future direct markinging methods.
+Besides comparing the performance of the classifiers, we also wish to analyze the importance of the features and provide some interpretation so to improve the efficiency for future direct marketing methods.

 **Data Exploration and Feature Engineering:**

 Correlation analysis indicates that duration, pdays, previous, emp.var.rate, euribor3m, and nr.employment correlates highest with target variable.

-**features**
+**Features:**
 <P>
 <code>
 features = ['age', 'job', 'marital', 'education', 'default', 'housing', 'loan', 'contact',